 There’s a whole string of cases around water rights, around timber rights.
 And in the most recent one, ExxonMobil is going to end up with tens of millions of dollars in a case against Canada because Canada required that for any company—US, Mexican, Canadian, a firm from Mars—any company that got an offshore oil or gas exploration permit was required to pay a fee for research on renewable energy in the future as part of the licensing process.
 It seems reasonable, but [under NAFTA’s Chapter 11] it’s considered a forbidden performance requirement on a foreign investor, and ExxonMobil is going to get tens of millions of dollars from the Canadian government even though Canadian companies who are doing the exact same work have to pay this fee.

-And then there is the chilling effect, because on average it costs $8–10 million dollars to fight a Chapter 11 suit, and even if the country wins, it has to pay those costs.
-It’s just a second bite at the apple for corporations — a chance of getting out of regulations and trying to bully governments –because in a country like Canada or the US, where the courts work fine, there is no other reason to have these extrajudicial tribunals.
+And then there is the chilling effect, because on average it costs $8 million to 10 million to fight a Chapter 11 suit, and even if the country wins, it has to pay those costs.
+It’s just a second bite at the apple for corporations — a chance of getting out of regulations and trying to bully governments — because in a country like Canada or the US, where the courts work fine, there is no other reason to have these extrajudicial tribunals.

 And if all of this sounds bad, the Trans-Pacific Partnership — the TPP, which is under negotiation right now — is an attempt to expand NAFTA, and all of this damage — from the investor state system to the job offshoring — to 11 more countries.
 It is NAFTA on steroids.